 Our investment platform was created to address the unique needs of wealthy families.
 Like institutions, wealthy families have the long-term capital to invest in traditional and alternative assets.
-Unlike institutions, wealthy families are constrained by taxes, legacy investments, restricted stock, or concentrated exposures elsewhere.
-Sentinel Trust built its investment platform to address these unique needs of all of our clients no matter their personal situation.
+Unlike institutions, wealthy families are constrained by taxes, legacy investments, restricted stock, and potentially other concentrated asset exposures.
+We built a platform that can meet the unique needs of all of our clients no matter their personal situation.

-We offer a full suite of traditional and alternative investments, including fixed income, domestic and international equities, private equity, and hedge funds.
+We offer a broad suite of traditional and non-traditional investments including fixed income, domestic and international equities, private equity, and hedge funds.
 Our management capabilities also extend beyond these asset classes to include family-specific assets like real estate, oil and gas, and closely held businesses.
-We can accommodate preferences for socially responsible and impact investments.

 We think about tax in everything we do.
 From tax loss harvesting strategies to analyzing the optimal location for various assets (i.e., IRA, brokerage account, etc.), we constantly think about value creation for our clients.
 Low-basis assets are analyzed for use in philanthropy or estate planning.
 Hedge funds, notorious for generating short-term capital gains, are judged on an after-tax basis.
-We prefer private equity opportunities where the value realization will be taxed as a long-term capital gain rather than ordinary income.
+When analyzing private equity investments, we prefer value realization taxed at long-term capital gains rather than ordinary income.

 Access and Scale

 We have access to institutional-quality investment managers.
 By pooling client capital and creating leverage in the market, we have the opportunity to take advantage of investments that may otherwise be closed to new or individual investors.

 We build each portfolio in anticipation of achieving specific risk and return objectives for our clients.
 We do this by leveraging our data and analytics resources to track and evaluate investments in our client’s portfolios.
 The metrics we employ provide us with important insights and feedback that we use to implement changes if necessary or to confirm our current positions.